Halloween can be a night of dark, scary things (especially if you have teenagers in the house.)

 The night actually lends itself to kids parties, as parents are chaperones for their little trick-or-treaters.

-Invite the grandparents and your child's friends and family.
+Invite the grandparents and your child's friends and family to go pre-party trick-or-treating.
 An optimal number is between 5 and 10 kids and associated families.

 Give little pre-party favors: Give each kid a plastic pumpkin for trick-or-treating.